Offline Repository Mirrors¶

 To create the first (and subsequent) snapshots, the following command can be used:

-proxmox-offline-mirror mirror snapshot create debian-bullseye-security
+proxmox-offline-mirror mirror snapshot create debian-bookworm-security

 Depending on the parameters used and the size of the original repository, creating a snapshot can take both time and require significant disk space.
 This is especially true for the initial snapshot, as subsequent ones will re-use unchanged package files and indices.